kubernetes-ui/label-selector/README.md

 Kubernetes Label Selector
 ========================

 Provides a LabelSelector JavaScript object that understand kubernetes labels and label selector syntax, and works directly with JSON API objects from kubernetes.
 Includes an AngularJS based label filtering widget.
+See the kubernetes documentation about [labels](http://kubernetes.io/docs/user-guide/labels/) for more information.

 Getting Started
 ---------------